mariavasss/robonomics.network/content/posts/robobank-introduction.md

 1. `PaymentToRobot()` — this function can be seen among others in the parachain after the Robobank Branch module is enabled.
 As a result of a user sending a transaction from an IoT application, Robobank Branch will receive data on the amount of the payment and the device that needs to be launched for execution.
 2. `TransferToRobobank()` – will ensure the transfer of funds from the user account to the Robobank account with the ability to withdraw the accumulated amount in one transaction from the IoT device.
 For example, after making 10 trips or working within 5 hours, the car can generate automatic transactions to transfer funds from the Robobank account to the address of the crypto exchange.
 There is no actual movement of tokens from one parachain to another.
 3. `SignalToRobonomics()` — will be a function using XCMP.
 It is important to note that we will be able to ensure that messages sent on behalf of Robobank Branch are identified and marked as trusted.
 Some analogue of communication between smart contracts in the Ethereum network.
 4. `SignalFromRobonomicsBranch()`  — the message sent in the previous step will be sent through the Relay chain for processing to the central node of the Robobank Tower module.
-Having received a message from the parachain, Robobank Tower will record the request to launch the payment device in the Robonomics parachain, and thereby remove the need to store the payment log on the side of each parachain who uses the Robobank Branch module.
-In fact, the Robobank branches will perform the functions of correspondent accounts and are subordinate to the main branch in the form of a Tower, in which the full history of the execution of the automated service with payment in the neighboring parachain will be kept.
+Having received a message from the parachain, Robobank Tower will record the request to launch the payment device in the Robonomics parachain.
+And thereby it will remove the need to store the payment log on the side of each parachain that uses the Robobank Branch module.
+In fact, the Robobank branches will perform the functions of correspondent accounts and are subordinate to the main branch in the form of a Tower, where the full history of the execution of the automated service with payment in the neighboring parachain will be kept.
 5. `FreeTXtoRWS()` — two modules of the Robonomics parachain can trust each other, just like smart contracts in Ethereum.
 If we can ensure trust in the request from Robobank Branch to Robobank Tower, then in the same way we can provide the ability to launch a device with an active subscription not from the device address, but based on payment in tokens.
 6. `Launch || Datalog` — a combination of these functions will allow, for example, to launch a service for execution with an indication of the user who will have access to the back door of the car in the Uber Parachain application, or record the data necessary for the provision of the service.
 7. Steps 7-10 implement the possibility described in step 2. `TransferToRobobank()` to periodically empty your IoT device account by sending a transaction in the Robonomics parachain directly to Robobank Tower.